 Estimate the duration of your experiments

-The Duration Estimator helps you figure out which experiment ideas are viable before you build anything.
-Use it to avoid running tests that may never reach statistical significance, and to prioritize experiments that can deliver results in a reasonable timeframe.
+The Duration Estimator helps you determine which experiment ideas are viable before you start building.
+Use the Duration Estimator to avoid running tests that may never reach statistical significance, and to prioritize experiments that can deliver results in a reasonable timeframe.

 The Duration Estimator supports T-tests.
 Sequential testing, Bayesian methods, and multi-armed bandit methods aren't available in this workflow.